resema/cheatsheets/byte+.md

   - [ ] User database
 - [ ] Is the backend on Azure?
 - [ ] Treatment planners -> actual dentists?
+- [ ] Use of Azure API Management?
+  - [ ] Connection between GraphQL and Event Grid unclear?

 ## 2.2.
 Integration / Connection to DSCore
 - [ ] **Landing page** specific for B+ or not?